Alleged Pullman stabber to undergo competency evaluation

 Pullman Police Officer Alex Gordon wrote in his probable cause affidavit that when he and another officer arrived at the apartment, they saw Degler with a "significant" amount of blood on the back of his white tank top.

-Police allegedly saw Dennison holding an 8-12-inch, chef-style knife and making slicing and poking motions toward Degler.
+Police allegedly saw Dennison holding an 8-to-12-inch, chef-style knife and making slicing and poking motions toward Degler.
 Branch was allegedly pulling at Dennison's arms from behind to keep her from Degler.

 Degler was taken to Pullman Regional Hospital for what appeared to be a punctured lung.
 Branch was treated for non-life-threatening injuries to her hands.